cyberark/ansible-role-conjur/README.md

 ### Example Playbook

-Configuring a remote node with a Conjur identity:
+Configure a remote node with a Conjur identity:
 ```yml
 - hosts: servers
   roles: